alban-read/forth/README.md

 ![kernel](step1.jpeg)

+You type fload meta

 # Make app

 ![app](step2.jpeg)

+You type fload makewin

 To make any changes to the FORTH you just edit the FKERNEL and other files, especially WINDOWS